 Try to use modern language as far as possible.
-However, "modern" does not refer to the language that you would use on Facebook or in SMSs!
-You have to use correct grammar and in full sentences.
-Your sentences have to be clear and understandable at all costs and portray respect to your reader.
+However, "modern" does not refer to the language that you would use on social media platforms or in text messages.
+You have to use correct grammar and write in full sentences.
+Your sentences have to be clear and understandable at all costs and show respect to your reader.

 Examples:

 Afore before

 Amongst between; during; throughout

 Heretofore until now

 Hereof about, in this regard; of this

 Thereupon directly; suddenly; then

 Whosoever everyone who

-Whichsoever every one that
+Whichsoever everyone that

 Whilst although; during

 Whereupon consequently